aghcoin/.github/profile/README.md

 ## Installation

+**Installation link must end with .git**: `https://github.com/aghcoin/coinpkg.playfabservices.git`

 To install the library, copy link to repository containing desired component, open Unity Package Manager, click on `+` button and select `Add package from git URL...` option.

-**Link must end with .git**: `https://github.com/aghcoin/coinpkg.playfabservices.git`

 Some packages may need dependencies that are not included in the package or package manifest.
 In this case, you will need to install them manually.